 When to See a Doctor

-If antifungal medicines are not working, there is also a chance that your infection is not a yeast infection, but something more serious that will need antibiotics.
+If antifungal medicines are not working, there is also a chance that your infection is not a yeast infection, but something that may require antibiotics.